mar1907/StereoMatching-Census-SemiGlobal/README.md

 # StereoMatching-Census-SemiGlobal
-Implementation of stereo matching with census transform and semi-global matching
+Implementation of stereo matching with census transform and semi-global matching (image processing course project)

 ## References
 1. Hirschmüller, H., Accurate and Efficient Stereo Processing by Semi-Global Matching and Mutual Information, IEEE Conference on Computer Vision and Pattern Recognition, June 2005